feizc/AIO/README.md

-# AIO
-All In One: General Multimodal Large Language Model
+## All In One: General Multimodal Large Language Model